propublica/upton/README.md

     job listings or news articles.

 In more complicated cases, you may need to write additional methods; for example, if you need to log in to a site before scraping the instance pages, you would need to override the scrape method in your subclass.

 You get, for free, methods like `get_page(url, stash=false)` which, well, gets a page.
 That's not very special.
 The more interesting part is that `get_page(url, stash=false)` transparently stashes the response of each request.
 Whenever you repeat a request with `true` as the second parameter, the stashed HTML is returned without going to the server.
 This is helpful in the development stages of a project when you're testing some aspect of the code and don't want to hit a server each time.

 Upton also sleeps (by default) 30 seconds between non-stashed requests, to reduce load on the server you're scraping.
 This is configurable with the `@nice_sleep_time` option.

+**Important Note:** Upton is alpha software.
+The API may change at any time and without warning.

 Example
 ----------------------